Information

 Roundtable video — Hosted by Councilmember Sara Nelson, this is the first time we are aware of that city council has ever invited small landlords to participate in a city council meeting, despite passing dozens of impactful regulatory changes in recent years.
 The 5-person panel described current issues and representative anecdotes.
 Public comment begins at 5:00, then at 17:22 roundtable opening comments, 23:05 panelist introductions (MariLyn Yim, Jim Yearby, Ayda Cader, Rizwan Samad & Christopher Cutting), 23:54 presentation by MariLyn Yim begins, 35:03 panelist comments, and 58:54 council Q&A.

-As of summer 2023, city council has not discussed or moved forward with any issues and solutions brought forth by small landlords at the Economic Development roundtable in March 2023 or the Fall 2022 SDCI stakeholder group.
-All legislation continues to move through city council's Sustainability & Renters' Rights Committee, which consistently excludes any housing provider input.
+In the second half of 2023, city council did not discuss or move forward with issues and solutions brought forth by small landlords at the Economic Development roundtable in March 2023 or the Fall 2022 SDCI stakeholder group.
+All legislation continued to move through city council's Sustainability & Renters' Rights Committee, which consistently excluded housing provider input.

-This 21-page document is the result of a staff and stakeholder group process that convened in summer/fall 2022 to advise the City on regulatory and rental market challenges for small landlords and their tenants.
+This 21-page document is the result of a staff and stakeholder group process of six online-only meetings that Seattle Department of Construction & Inspections (SDCI) convened in summer/fall 2022 to advise the City on regulatory and rental market challenges for small landlords and their tenants.
 The group was asked to:

 Propose a definition of "small landlord"